KyloIO/kylo-docs/developer-guides/KerberosInstallationExample-Cloudera.rst

 Kerberos Installation Example - Cloudera
 ========================================

+.. note:: This document was developed by going through these steps in a base CDH Sandbox 5.4, not the newer Kylo sandbox on Cloudera distribution.

 .. important:: This document should only be used for DEV/Sandbox purposes.
 It is useful to help quickly Kerberize your Cloudera sandbox so that you can test Kerberos features.